oci-landing-zones/oci-landing-zone-operating-entities/multi-oe/design/readme.md

 The OCI Open LZ is a set of public and open assets to onboard OCI, available in a dedicated [Git Repository](https://github.com/oracle-quickstart/terraform-oci-open-lz), containing a complete design **blueprint**, several **IaC** configuration **examples**, and **enablement** activities.

-This document is a subset of the OCI Open LZ, and it provides an executive summary of the design **blueprint**.
+This document is a subset of the OCI Open LZ, and it provides an executive summary of the **Multi-OE blueprint**.
 The complete blueprint is presented in detail in the [PDF](/multi-oe/design/OCI_Open_LZ_Multi-OE-Blueprint.pdf) format and supported by a [Drawio](/multi-oe/design/OCI_Open_LZ_Multi-OE-Blueprint.drawio) containing all design diagrams, for reuse while tailoring new landing zones.

 For more approaches and assets on OCI Landing Zones refer to the [OCI Landing Zone Framework](https://github.com/oracle-devrel/technology-engineering/blob/main/landing-zones/README.md).